All Products

 • Use this task_id for all subsequent continue-task and finish-task instructions.

-• After the task ends (after receiving task-finished), generate a new task_id for a new task.
+• After the task ends (after receiving task-finished), generate a new task_id for the next task.

 Client implementation considerations

-When implementing a WebSocket client—especially on Flutter, web, or mobile platforms—you must clearly define responsibilities between the server and client to ensure the integrity and stability of speech synthesis tasks.
+When implementing a WebSocket client, especially on Flutter, web, or mobile platforms, clearly define server and client responsibilities to ensure task integrity and stability.

 Server and client responsibilities